Jordon-Notts/VexU-OverUnder-groupProject/Trials.md

 It is unknown whether the robot can complete the objectives at its current speed in the required time.

 An acceleration ramp could be a solotion to the skid issue.

+## Acceleration ramp

+An acceleration ramp was programmed into the movement of the robot, this allows for slow accelleration and a slow decelleration resulting in no skids.

+The code was updated see [](/src/07_Accel_Ramp.py)

+#### Reflection

+A couple of parameter needed to be tweeked to make the code work, however the results were good. the robot could acheve a high overall speed, with out loosing its possition.

+A compined error trail was carried out with the new acceleration ramp software. the speed of the robot was increased however after a number of momement the robot still lost its position.

+It has been decided that the robot need to have some sort of positional feed back mechanism.

+# Trials March 2025 in person week